-50 Years of Change: Dr. Linda H. Aiken Tells Us the Direction Health Care is Headed
+Dr. Linda H. Aiken Discusses the Direction of Health Care

-LDI Executive Directors and CHOPR Director Gather for Penn Faculty-Alumni Health Care Panel
+LDI Executive Directors, Fellows and invited guests gather for Penn Faculty-Alumni Health Care Panel for Leonard Davis Institute event “50 Years of Change”

 The special seminar put together as part of the Leonard Davis Institute of Health Economics (LDI) 50th Anniversary year, featured the three previous executive directors of the LDI, along with CHOPR’s Director and Founder, Linda H. Aiken, PhD, RN.
 Moderated by current LDI Executive Director Daniel Polsky, PhD, Aiken was joined by David Asch, MD (1998-2012), J. Sanford Schwartz, MD (1989-1998) and Mark Pauly, PhD (1984-1989).